-#1 Reading Misconception
+The #1 Reading Misconception

-The number one thing I've heard when it comes to the SAT Reading is something along the lines of "I’m a slow reader, so I’ll never be able to finish the SAT Critical Reading section in time and I won't be able to bring my reading score up".
+The number one thing I've heard when it comes to the SAT Reading is something along the lines of "I’m a slow reader, so I’ll never be able to finish the SAT Reading section in time and I won't be able to bring my reading score up".
 FALSE.

-In reality, the key skill to doing well on the SAT Critical Reading section is the ability to skim text while retaining meaning.
+In reality, the key skill to doing well on the SAT Reading section is the ability to skim text while retaining meaning.
 If you're a slow reader, you can learn to skim through practice.
-If you're a fast reader, you must be aware that SAT Critical Reading is very different from light fiction reading; you'll need to practice to get the important points from the SAT passage.
+If you're a fast reader, you must be aware that SAT Reading is very different from light fiction reading; you'll need to practice to get the important points from the SAT passage.

-So how do you avoid being rushed and running out of time on SAT Critical Reading, even if you are a slow reader?
+So how do you avoid being rushed and running out of time on SAT Reading, even if you are a slow reader?

-It’s not just the way to get to Carnegie Hall (as the old music joke goes)—practicing the ACT will help you get better at taking the ACT.
+Practicing isn't just the way to get to Carnegie Hall (as the old music joke goes)—practicing the SAT will help you get better at taking the SAT.
 But it's not enough to practice in any way you can think of—you must practice/study effectively.

-1. Practice: Monitoring Your Time
+Strategy 1: Practice Monitoring Your Time

 If you find you’re taking too much time on a question, mark it and come back to it in review.